-MLB roundup: Padres' Paddack nearly no-hits Marlins
+MLB roundup: Padres' Paddack shuts down Marlins

 Athletics 10, Mariners 2

-Mark Canha and Jurickson Profar each hit two home runs and Homer Bailey pitched six solid innings in his debut as host Oakland defeated Seattle Mariners.
+Mark Canha and Jurickson Profar each hit two home runs, and Homer Bailey pitched six solid innings in his A’s debut as host Oakland defeated Seattle.

 Chad Pinder and Ramon Laureano also homered for the A’s, who scored all of their runs via the long ball.
 Oakland swept the two-game series and has won six in a row overall, outscoring its opponents 47-13.